 - Outcomes.
 If this project is funded, how will it inform or encourage changes in behavior or practices?

 - Budget/Leverage.
 Does the preliminary budget realistically reflect the scope and cost of the project activities?
 Does the project demonstrate potential to obtain additional resources from other sources?

 - Partnership development.
 To what extent will this proposal increase or support the work of other Leopold Center partners?
 What new partners could potentially participate in this project?

 *Resilience is the ability of a system to absorb a disturbance and yet retain its structure and function (Walker and Salt 2006).

 Who may submit a pre-proposal?
 Investigators representing any Iowa nonprofit organization, agency, and/or educational institution (i.e., soil and water conservation districts, schools and colleges, and regional development groups).
 Farmers, landowners, and farm-based businesses cannot apply independently, but are encouraged to partner with an eligible investigator in the pre-proposal process.

-What to include in your pre-proposal?
-Please refer to the subject portal section (above) to find the appropriate fit for your pre-proposal.
+What do I include in my pre-proposal?
+Please refer to the subjects (above) to find the appropriate fit for your pre-proposal.
 Prepare a two- or three-page concept paper with these required elements.
 (Note that letters of support are not a consideration at this pre-proposal stage.)

 Craig Chase, 515-294-1854, email@example.com, Subject line: LCSA 2016 RFP; CC email: firstname.lastname@example.org